volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 }
 ```

-The next step is to create an initial state that is reflected by the **IState** interface:
+The next step is to create an initial state, which is reflected by the **IState** interface:

 ```typescript
 const initialState: IState = {